Politics and Government

 While not every country that has experienced imperialism is a territory of the United States, those that are territories face an unusual, vulnerable status.
 There are several U.S. territories today, all of which are under federal law.
 Their residents are also American citizens.
 However, none of the territories hold the same status and political enfranchisement as the 50 states.
 These territories are American Samoa, Guam, Northern Marianas Islands, Puerto Rico, and the U.S. Virgin Islands.
 Those in the Pacific generally came under American control during the Cold War in an effort to militarily prevent the spread of communism.
 Puerto Rico on the other hand was ceded to the United States (for a price… so perhaps also described as sold) after the Spanish-American-Cuban War of 1898, in which the U.S. aided Cuba in its fight against Spain.
 While not a full territory, Cuba had a brief period of American military occupation before independence.
 The U.S. Virgin Islands were purchased from the Danish in 1917 in an effort to establish an advantageous position to protect the Panama Canal.

-In the late 1800s transcendalism and Manifest Destiny played an important role in pressuring Congress to act.
-Transcendalism in literature and art inspired and persuaded many to preserve beautiful landscapes.
+Transcendalism and Manifest Destiny of the late 1800s are two major factors that pressured Congress to act in the first place though.
+The portrayal of transcendalism in literature and art inspired and persuaded many to preserve beautiful landscapes.
 In addition, the moral mission of Manifest Destiny brought the remarkable beauty of land to the attention of many explorers, who in turn advocated for their protection.
 This culminated in 1864 when President Lincoln passed the Yosemite Grant Act, setting the precedent to establish the first national park at Yellowstone eight years later.

 While national parks were established to preserve natural habitats and create opportunities for white Americans to enjoy outdoor recreation, they were also established by forcefully removing the indigenous residents of the land.
 The Yellowstone National Park Protection Act describes “a public park or pleasuring-ground for the benefit and enjoyment of the people,” but explicitly outlines that people cannot live on the land.
 This gave Americans the authority to remove Native Americans from their home.
 So while today the national park system is a treasured jewel of the United States, the parks were originally only accessible to a small subset of people.
 Furthermore, it was established without the consultation of the inhabitants of the land and resulted in the destruction of their home and livelihoods.